 To get an idea of the dramatic impact you can achieve with mature plants, think about the impressive designs of display gardens at popular flower shows.
 Big plants create an effect you’d normally have to wait years to achieve, but many people have no time to garden or don’t want to grow everything from scratch.
-For instant impact, big plants are ideal.
+For instant impact on a garden design, big plants are ideal.
 They will make an empty space feel like an established Eden, and they’re fantastic for providing statement focal points, for screening unattractive eyesores, and for creating shade and improving privacy in your garden.
 Follow Matt James's tips for helping mature plants thrive – and making your garden fabulous.

-Big plants are probably most popular for providing privacy.
+Big plants are probably most popular for providing privacy in a garden.
 Tall clump-forming bamboo such as Chilean bamboo and evergreen trees are most useful; sometimes just one is enough to screen neighbouring windows overlooking your space.
 For larger gardens, the cider gum and holm oak should fit, the latter responding well to pruning.
 In small gardens try bull bay, snow gum and the strawberry tree.
 Pleached trees, or ‘hedges on stilts’, are particularly useful and can be planted relatively close to garden boundaries.
 Beech, lime, hornbeam and evergreen holm oak are the most commonly available.

 Which plants can you buy big?